 Moksha festival is a celebration of wellness, spiritual expansion and conscious living through: Yoga, Ayurveda, Jyotish, Vaastu, Sacred Music and Spiritual Art.
-The festival is organized in different cities in California.
-Please view "Our Offerings" section on the home page of the website for specific locations and dates for these festivals.
-The festival is an initiative of Yoga Next, a California based non-profit (a 501c3 ), publi benefit corporation.
+The festival is organized in Frazier Park in Southern California an in the San Fracisco Bay area in Northern California.
+Please view "Our Offerings" section on the home page of the website, for specific locations and dates for these festivals.
+The festival is an initiative of Yoga Next, a California based non-profit (a 501c3 ), public benefit corporation.

 Highlights of Moksha festivals: